Consistent Validation for Predictive Methods in Spatial Settings: EXTENDED RELATED WORK

 In covariate shift, it is generally assumed that $\Sval_n \iidsim P^{\text{val}}$, $\Stest_m \iidsim Q$ and $U^{\ell}_i| S^{\ell}_i \iidsim \mu$ for $\ell \in \{\text{val},\text{test}\}$.
 Moreover, it is typically assumed the density ratio $\frac{d Q}{d P}$ exists and is bounded, although there is recent work relaxing this assumption in the context of non-parametric regression \citep{kpotufe2021marginal, pathak2022new}.
 Mean estimation seeks to estimate $\EE[U^{\text{test}}_1]$.
 Taking $(U^{\text{test}}_m|\Stest_m) = \ell(\Ytest_m, h^{\spatialfield}(\Stest_m))$, this is the same task we consider, but with the (stronger) assumption that covariates are independent and identically distributed with a bounded density ratio between the test and validation distributions.
 This assumptions is not appropriate for validation with many spatial datasets, with particularly simple examples being when the task of interest requires prediction at a single spatial location, or on a regular grid.
 Our assumptions are essentially a conditional formulation of mean estimation under covariate shift.
 Many methods proposed for addressing mean estimation under covariate shift, including all the approaches we describe below, are based on re-weighting validation points, then applying the holdout approach described earlier with these weights.

-The kernel mean matching algorithm provides a solution under standard covariate shift assumptions with a bounded density ratio and assuming conditional expectation $\averageloss$ lives in a reproducing kernel Hilbert space (RKHS) and has small norm \citep{gretton2009covariate}. \citet{yu2012analysis} provide a finite sample bound for this method\iftagged{short}{.}{, showing that under the assumptions outlined above, with high probability kernel mean matching can estimate the $\conditionalrisk_Q(h)$ with error $O_p(\frac{1}{\sqrt{\ntest}}+ \frac{1}{\sqrt{\nval}})$.} Recently, \citet{portier2023scalable} considered the mean estimation problem under covariate shift, but relaxed the RKHS assumption to instead assume that the average loss is Lipschitz, the same assumption we take.
+The kernel mean matching algorithm provides a solution under standard covariate shift assumptions with a bounded density ratio and assuming the average loss as a function of space $\averageloss$ lives in a reproducing kernel Hilbert space (RKHS) and has small norm \citep{gretton2009covariate}. \citet{yu2012analysis} provide a finite sample bound for this method\iftagged{short}{.}{, showing that under the assumptions outlined above, with high probability kernel mean matching can estimate the $\conditionalrisk_Q(h)$ with error $O_p(\frac{1}{\sqrt{\ntest}}+ \frac{1}{\sqrt{\nval}})$.} Recently, \citet{portier2023scalable} considered the mean estimation problem under covariate shift, but relaxed the RKHS assumption to instead assume that the average loss is Lipschitz, the same assumption we take.
 Their estimator is built on nearest neighbor regression, and they advocate the use of $1$-nearest neighbor.
-Compared to this work, the primary advantage of our analysis is that it removes the assumption that the sites are independent and identically distributed, making it directly relevant to tasks like map prediction.
+Compared to this work, the primary advantage of our analysis is that it removes the assumption that the sites are independent and identically distributed, making it directly relevant to tasks like grid prediction.
 Moreover, in the more general setting we consider, $1$-nearest neighbor is not always consistent (\cref{prop:counterexample-1nn}), and using more neighbors can be beneficial.
-We provide a method for selecting the number of neighbors that has similar statistical properties as their approach for map prediction, but retains consistency for a wider class of problems where using a single neighbor is no longer consistent.
+We provide a method for selecting the number of neighbors that has similar statistical properties as their approach for grid prediction, but retains consistency for a wider class of problems where using a single neighbor is no longer consistent.